chemfiles/chemfiles/doc/src/formats.rst

 Additionally, some formats support reading and writing directly to memory, without going through a file.
 At this time, all text based files (excluding those backed by the Molfiles plugin) support both reading and writing directly to memory.
-The MMTF format supports reading from a memory block, but does not support writing.
-It is also possible to read a compressed GZ or XZ file directly to memory block, but writing compressed files is not supported.
+The MMTF format supports reading from a memory buffer, but does not support writing.
+It is also possible to read a compressed GZ or XZ file directly to memory buffer, but writing compressed files is not supported.

 Asking for a new format
 -----------------------